Without the London Olympics, NBC struggle for bronze

-I was hooked on this summer’s Olympics.
+I was hooked on the London Olympics.
 Despite my body’s need for sleep, I was up until midnight most nights, soaking in as many events as possible.

 There is something exceptional at the core of the Olympics.
 After all, it’s not every day we are able to witness history.